pieter-degroote/UltimateKEYS-testing/README.md

 See the folder **`azerty-test`** for an experimental edition featuring an AZERTY version of the keyboard layout.

-## Belgian AZERTY (variants) :
+## Belgian AZERTY :

 Belgian AZERTY layouts in AHK (overlay scripts for US QWERTY).
-These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey.
+These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v1.1 and v2.0 alpha.

 ## Polish Programmers :